zkochan/zkochan.github.io/_posts/2016-03-02-how-to-write-a-good-npm-module.md

 <script src="https://gist.github.com/zkochan/dbd6c8542818000cb9cc2a1a70aaee97.js?file=.travis.yml"></script>

 Once you have it, travis will automatically run **npm test** on your module, every time you push.
-If it fails, you'll recive an email.
+If it fails, you'll recieve an email.

 ## Coverage reporting